-Will already-casual Seattleites follow national trend of dressing down as offices reopen?
+Will already casual Seattleites follow national trend of dressing down as offices reopen?

 Restrictive clothing like pencil skirts, underwire bras and high-heeled shoes are out and retailers are taking note, scrambling to meet new needs of people who want to wear sneakers to work, according to data from market research firm NPD Group and retailers.

 “With the pandemic instilling in consumers a new appreciation for being outside, revenue and unit sales for hiking shoes are projected to continue their healthy annual rise through 2023,” NPD reported late last year.
-The biggest news in the retail world of shoes, according to Matt Powell, sports industry adviser at NPD, “is the growth of running, walking, and hiking shoes.”
+The biggest news in the retail world of shoes, according to Matt Powell, sports industry adviser at NPD, “is the growth of running, walking and hiking shoes.”

 But what does that even mean in Seattle and the Pacific Northwest, where we’ve always dressed like there’s a pandemic, favoring fleece, cozy parkas and hiking boots over suits and high heels.